-Your menu font and color scheme should reflect your restaurant theme.
-For example, if you are opening a Mexican themed restaurant, vibrant colors such as red, turquoise, purple and green would be good choices for a menu.
-These same colors would look out of place on the menu of a French bistro or Italian restaurant.
+If you are opening a casual Mexican restaurant, vibrant colors such as red, turquoise, purple, and green can be used.
+The same colors would look out of place on the menu of a French bistro or a fine Italian restaurant.

-Certain occasions such as holidays or local festivals, is a good time to put together a specialty menu.
-Mother’s Day is prime example of when to use a specialty menu instead of or in addition to your regular restaurant menu.
-Specialty menus and prix fixe menus allow you to expand your regular dining selection while still maintaining control over cost and inventory.
+Certain occasions such as holidays or local festivals are a good time to put together a specialty menu.
+Mother’s Day is a prime example.
+Specialty menus and prix fixe menus allow you to expand your regular dining selection and even learn what works and what doesn't.